-It is recommended that legacy loans that "fall back" from LIBOR to SOFR use a spread adjustment recommended by the ARRC or implemented by ISDA in standard derivatives documentation for the appropriate tenor (e.g., 3M LIBOR to 3M SOFR).
-The spread adjustment is the published five-year historical median difference between LIBOR and

-SOFR, and would be applied to loans that transition from LIBOR to SOFR.
+It is recommended that legacy loans that "fall back" from LIBOR to SOFR use a spread adjustment published/recommended by either the ARRC or ISDA for the appropriate tenor (e.g., 3M LIBOR to 3M SOFR).
+The spread adjustment is the published five-year historical median difference between LIBOR and SOFR, and would be applied to loans that transition from LIBOR to SOFR.
 For loans that use the optional "opt-in" trigger, the spread adjustment would be reset at the beginning of each interest period at the corresponding day's indicative spread adjustment until the announcement of LIBOR cessation or that LIBOR is non-representative and the final spread adjustment is fixed.
 For legacy LIBOR loans falling back to a Daily Compounded SOFR, the daily SOFR rates would be compounded while the spread adjustment and the loan margin would be treated as simple interest added to the compounded rate.